civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (a) of the definition **court** in subsection 2(1) of the `Companies' Creditors Arrangement Act` is replaced by the following:

-    in Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court,
+    in Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court,

   **(2)** The definition **court** in subsection 2(1) of the Act is amended by adding "and" at the end of paragraph (c) and by repealing paragraph (c.1).